skollrc/coreboot_ongy_h61m-s1_port/README.md

 # Usefull Infos

 * The folder INFOS containe some outputs of the motherboard
-* The folder ROM_AND_BLOBS contain original ROM and coreboot barely functionnal ROM (see Currunt Issues for more infos)
+* The folder ROM_AND_BLOBS contain original ROM and coreboot barely functionnal ROM (see Currunt status for more infos)

-# Currunt issues
+# Currunt status

 * Restart, S3 resume and shutdown works
 * Network works